JamerryShan/ANSS/README.md

 It is heavily based on the vehicle sharing system [HERMES: Scalable, Secure, and Privacy-Enhancing Vehicular Sharing-Access System
 ](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9477257) and the group signature scheme [Linkable Spontaneous Anonymous Group Signature for Ad Hoc Groups](https://eprint.iacr.org/2004/027.pdf).

-In the original HERMES system, the session keys are forwarded by the vehicle owners to the service providers, which means that the session keys might be changed by vehicle owners.
+In the original HERMES system, the session keys are forwarded by the vehicle owners to the service providers, which means that the session keys might be chenged to a fake one by vehicle owners.
 So, the group signature scheme is used to ensure that the session keys are not changed when it reaches the service providers.
 Besides, a trusted authority is introduced to mantain the public key list, and TA will mask the public key list to make sure that even if the VSSP knows the public key list, it cannot tell which user is in which group.
 (Try to reach the group signature based zero-knowledge proof.)

 ### Stuff used in this demo
  * [ECDSA](https://github.com/warner/python-ecdsa) ECDSA cryptography python library.